Rietta1/migeration/aws_LiftAndShift/README.md

 - Do same for mc01 and rmq01

+- add mig.in to src/main/resources/application.properties

+Go to `rc/main/resources/application.properties`
+and add the .mig.in to the backend names

+## Build Artifact

-6. Build Application from source code
+1. Build Application from source code

 - We would build the artifact locally on our vscode, push it to s3 bucket and then deploy it to our tomcat server

+- go tho the folder with `pom.xml` and build your artifact with maven

-- add mig.in to src/main/resources/application.properties
+- run `mvn install` to build the artifact

-# Database
+- A `target` file is created with a `vprofile.v2.war` inside,